EllaTheCat/dopamine-2020/README.md

 ## File Watcher
 The file watcher watches the file "/dev/shm/$USER/i3/command".
-Whenever the command prompt or Tasker writes a command to that file, the command is forwarded for processing.
+Whenever the command prompt or Tasker writes a command to that file, the command is forwarded to the dispatcher for processing.
 There is no acknowledgement for commands.

 ## Dispatcher
-The dispatcher receives a command sent by the file watcher, and forwards it to a script that executes it.
-Commands have 4 digit headers that determine which script that is.
+The dispatcher receives a command sent by the file watcher, and uses pattern matching to invoke command-specific scripts.

 ## Focus App By Alias.
 A command alias typically consists of two characters that refer to a